SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 Defining and Calling Asynchronous Functions
 -------------------------------------------

-..
-XXX Since free functions seem to be less common in app code, maybe we should call these "async methods" throughout the guide and just mention that you can also use async on free functions?
-   However, the error handling chapter just talks about throwing functions.

 An :newTerm:`asynchronous function` or :newTerm:`asynchronous method`
 is a special kind of function or method that can be suspended while it's partway through execution.